MooersLab/pymolsnips/README.md

 <summary><b>Installation of *jupyterlab-snippets* for JupyterLab</b></summary>

 *JupyterLab* has a completely different snippet system enabled with the *JupyterLab* extension called *jupyterlab-snippets*.
-The snippets are in individual files in analogy to the code clippings of Bbedit.
+The snippets are in individual files in analogy to the code clippings of BBEdit.
 The snippets are stored with the appropriate file extension in the directory `./Library/Jupyter/snippets` on the Mac.
 Nested submenus are created by making subfolders within the snippets folder.
 These nested submenus will appear under the menu pulldown labeled `snippets` between the `Kernel` and `Tabs`.